LPLA-br/LPLA-br/README.md

 Coding, the final frontier.<br>
 These are the adventures of the beginner programmer Luiz.<br>
 Its four year mission.<br>
-To explore strange new knowledgments.<br>
+To explore strange new knowledgements.<br>
-To seek out new techonlogies and new paradigms.<br>
+To seek out new technologies and new paradigms.<br>
-To boldly go where no man has gone before.
+To boldly go where no newbie has gone before.
 </p>